ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - If the operation is `Ignore` and the game object is matched by an identifier from the list then it returns true.
 If the operation is `Include` and the game object is not matched by an identifier from the list then it returns true.

 The Find method performs the set operation to determine if the given game object contains one of the identifiers on the set check type.
 For instance, if the Operation is `Ignore` and the Check Type is `Tag` then the Find method will attempt to see if the given game object has a tag that matches one of the identifiers.

+#### TagOrScriptCheck/4

+  > `public static bool TagOrScriptCheck(GameObject obj, VRTK_TagOrScriptPolicyList tagOrScriptList, string ignoreString, bool ignoreStringIsInclude = false)`

+  * Parameters
+   * `GameObject obj` - The game object to check.
+   * `VRTK_TagOrScriptPolicyList tagOrScriptList` - The policy list to use for checking.
+   * `string ignoreString` - The string to check against.
+   * `bool ignoreStringIsInclude` - Determines whether it should actually look to see if the game object includes the policy list or string to make it not ignored.
+  * Returns
+   * `bool` - Returns true of the given game object matches the policy list or given string logic.

+The TagOrScriptCheck method is used to check if a game object should be ignored based on a given string or policy list.

 ---